A Chiastic Reconfiguration Of Joel

 The sun, moon and the stars represent the fallen angels that control these enemy nations from the spiritual realm (Deut.
 17:3, Acts 7:42).
 They will be defeated and punished ("darkened", "no longer shine") along with the humans that make up this army (Rev. 19:20).

-Chapter 3 16 The Lord will roar from Zion and thunder from Jerusalem; the earth and the heavens will tremble.
-But the Lord will be a refuge for his people, a stronghold for the people of Israel.
+Chapter 3 16a The Lord will roar from Zion and thunder from Jerusalem; the earth and the heavens will tremble.

 The Lord will fight the Beast army through the coming Messiah, the Lion of Judah ("the Lord will roar from Zion") (see Rev. 5:5, cf. Hosea 11:10), and both the human elements of the army ("earth") and the fallen angels that control them ("heavens") will tremble in fear.